-The gross fixed capital formation in India ranged from Rs 46 billion in Nagaland to Rs 742,140.2 billion in Gujarat.
-The capital formation in North Eastern states is comparatively lower than other mainland states.
-Though the base was low, the annual average growth rate during 2001 to 2013 showed an increase in the capital formation in North Eastern states, especially Tripura (76%) and Meghalaya (81%).
-In Gujarat, capital formation picked up in this period at a growth rate of 54.68% (Table 10).
+The gross fixed capital formation in India ranged from Rs 46 billion in Nagaland to Rs 742140.2 billion in Gujarat.
+The capital formation in North Eastern states are comparatively lower than other mainland states.
+Though the base was low, the annual average growth rate during 2001-2013 showed an increase in the capital formation in North Eastern states, especially Tripura (76 per cent) and Meghalaya (81 per cent).
+In Gujarat, capital formation picked up in this period at a growth rate of 54.68 per cent (Table A4).
 The descriptive statistics of all variables under analysis are shown in Table 3.
-The variables are checked for multicollinearity by applying a pair-wise correlation analysis.
-Table 4 presents the correlation coefficients of the variables.
+The variables are checked for multicollinearity by applying a pairwise correlation analysis.
+The Table 4 presents the correlation coefficients of the variables.

-Having observed the movement of crucial variables under consideration across States during the last one and a half decade, we can conclude that the level of social and economic asymmetries is huge in India.
+Having observed the movement of crucial variables under consideration across States during the last one and a half decade, we can conclude that the level of social and economic asymmetries are huge in India.
 Any analysis of economic convergence thus should take these asymmetries into account.
 Now we turn to econometric estimation of the model.